mageplaza/magento-2-backend-reindex/README.md

 **Q: I am a store owner.
 Our store has many admins.
 How can I set access ability to reindex action for specific accounts only?**

-A: Please go to System > User Roles > Add new role > Select index management, save then select admin account to allow access.
+A: Please go to `System > User Roles > Add new role > Select index management`, save then select admin account to allow access.

 ## 3. How to install Backend Reindex extension for Magento 2